tmgthb/Autonomous-Agents/README.md

 [TRAIL: Trace Reasoning and Agentic Issue Localization](http://arxiv.org/abs/2505.08638v1)

 - TRAIL: introduces a formal taxonomy (Classifies agent errors) and a dataset of human-annotated traces from agentic workflows, including Manager Agent (Orchestrates tasks), Search Agent (Performs web search), and various Tools (External functions/APIs).
-- The paper evaluates the ability of large language models to act as judges for debugging complex agentic workflow traces using the proposed taxonomy and dataset.
+- The paper evaluates the ability of LLMs to act as judges for debugging complex agentic workflow traces using the proposed taxonomy and dataset.
 - Evaluation results show that current state-of-the-art models perform poorly at identifying and localizing errors within these traces, highlighting the challenge of evaluating complex agentic systems.